 - 6.1.1 The liquidator should provide those responsible for approving his remuneration with sufficient information to enable them to make an informed judgement about the reasonableness of the liquidator's request.
-The information should be presented in a manner which is transparent, consistent throughout the life of the case and useful to creditors, while being proportionate to the circumstances of the case. - 6.12 The liquidator should disclose: - payments, remuneration and expenses arising from the administration paid to the liquidator or his or her associates; - any business or personal relationships with parties responsible for approving the liquidator's remuneration or who provide services to the liquidator in respect of the insolvency appointment where the relationship could give rise to a conflict of interest.
+The information should be presented in a manner which is transparent, consistent throughout the life of the case and useful to creditors, while being proportionate to the circumstances of the case. - 6.1.2 A proposed liquidator my issue a fees estimate to creditors prior to being appointed liquidator. - 6.1.3 The liquidator should disclose: - payments, remuneration and expenses arising from the liquidation paid to the liquidator or his or her associates; - any business or personal relationships with parties responsible for approving the liquidator's remuneration or who provide services to the liquidator in respect of the insolvency appointment where the relationship could give rise to a conflict of interest.